 Cost.
 Yext's single-location plans start around $199–$499/month depending on the package.
 For a restaurant in Austin, TX or a law firm in Charlotte, NC managing one or two locations, that's a significant line item for what is fundamentally a directory sync service.

 Lock-in.
 Yext pushes your business data to directories through their API connections.
 When you cancel, most of those directories revert to whatever data they had before — or they pull the data entirely.
+Independent research has shown that around 60% of Yext-managed listings either disappear or become incorrect after cancellation.
 You don't own the citations Yext creates the way you do with manually built ones.

 Feature mismatch.
 Yext is primarily a listing management and brand content tool.
 It doesn't offer strong review management, GBP optimization, local rank tracking, or AI-driven content tools — features that matter as much as (or more than) pure listing sync for most local businesses in 2026.